 Can I bake this cake in the oven

 I can only recommend baking them in Ramekins and not mugs.
-I know they will bake well in small ramekins that can withstand the oven temps.
+I know they will bake well in small ramekins that can withstand the oven temperatures.

 Add water to a baking pan.
-The water should be about half-way outside the ramekin.
-Put the batter into the ramekin and place tray in a preheated oven of 300°F. Bake for about 20 min or until you see the dough rise above the ramekin
+The water should be about halfway outside the ramekin.
+Put the batter into the ramekin and place the tray in a preheated oven at 300°F. Bake for about 20 minutes or until you see the dough rise above the ramekin

 Remove and serve